 - Respond to COVID-19 by Making Future Generations More Resilient

-In a recent dialogue between Fair Start Movement and the CDC, the agency noted the connection between reduced birth rates and the beneficial impact on our ability to respond to COVID-19.
+In a recent dialogue between Having Kids and the CDC, the agency noted the connection between reduced birth rates and the beneficial impact on our ability to respond to COVID-19.
 In short?
 Poor family planning hurts public health, creates overcrowding, and sets the stage for the next public health crisis.

 Poor family planning, and the overpopulation it creates, exacerbates the impact and threat of pandemics and will now stymie the distribution and uptake of vaccines.
 As the WHO has recognized, overcrowding exacerbates pandemics and is perhaps the most fundamental threat to public health.
 Overpopulation is a key factor in the spread various diseases including coronavirus, yet this driver is often ignored in policymaking.